CoenraadS/Bracket-Pair-Colorizer-2/README.md

 ### F.A.Q.

 - Why create a version 2, and not continue the old extension?
-    - Version 2 contains a new parsing engine which should be more accurate and enable more flexibility.
-However as a result there are many breaking changes to the settings, and also the current language support is very limited, although I hope to grow it quickly.
+    - Version 2 contains a new parsing engine which should be more accurate and enable more flexibility, however it may also break more often as it is still under development

 ---

 ### [Release Notes](CHANGELOG.md)

----

-### Language Support

-Is a language not supported yet?
-Read how to [add a new language.](LANGUAGE_SUPPORT.md)

-##### HTML Support is not possible yet

 ---